esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 ### Lesson 2: Scope & Prioritize Accessibility issues

 #### Scoping accessibility issues
-Questions that you might ask yourself
+Questions that you might ask yourself when trying to figure out a specific accessibility problem and you want to scope an issue so that the rest of the team can act upon it.

 ## Useful resources